Dave to tape a rare Friday Late Show episode

 "CHEERS to David Letterman for welcoming back one of his best guests.
 The Late Show host reunited with Teri Garr, whose flirtatious banter highlighted his stint on NBC's Late Night.
 Promoting her book Speedbumps: Flooring It Through Hollywood (about her battle with multiple sclerosis), Garr proved she's still got a quick wit—and potent chemistry with Dave."

-Oprah episode brings big ratings / most watched Late Show since February 1994
+Oprah episode most watched Late Show since February 1994

 December 2, 2005